socpriya/Socrates-blog/_posts/2016-09-23-googleVis.md

 ---
 layout: post
-title: Visulization of data using googleVis
+title: Visualization of Data using googleVis
 ---

-This is my attempt to visualize data using googleVis.
+This is my attempt to visualize Bikesharing data, published in [Kaggle's Competition site](https://www.kaggle.com/c/bike-sharing-demand/data), using googleVis.

 <!-- jsHeader -->
 <script type="text/javascript">